Non-Traded REITS: Are They Safe?

 | November 18, 2019

 REIT stands for real estate investment trust.
 While it sells like a stock, it is actually a security.
 Investors put money toward REITs to invest in large-scale real estate by purchasing shares from a corporation that manages the real estate property.
 REITs make investing in large real estate possible for the average investor because they don’t have to manage the property themselves.
+Learn from top U.S. investment fraud lawyers about whether non-traded reits are safe or not.

 Why Are Non-Traded REITs Risky?